 Budget cycle

 The drafting of the budget follows an established time schedule.
 The first steps are taken at the beginning of the year and the budget is finalised in August.
-Drafting a sound national budget requires a great deal of consultation between the Minister of Finance and the other ministers.
-Early in the year, the ministers make their wishes known to the ministry of Finance, which draws up the Spring Memorandum: an interim statement of windfalls and shortfalls in the current budget.
+Drafting a sound national budget requires a great deal of consultation between the minister of Finance and the other ministers.
+Early in the year, the ministers make their wishes known to the ministry of Finance.
+The ministry then draws up the Spring Memorandum: an interim statement of windfalls and shortfalls in the current budget.
 Subsequently, the ministers discuss the main features of the new budget: the necessary spending and expected income.

 • Autumn: general debates.
 The House of Representatives and the Senate consider the budget.
 The House can amend the budget, but the senate does not have the right to do so.